WebDevStudios/wds-blocks/README.md

 ---

-## Quick Start
+## Quick Start ⏩

-You can download a pre-built copy on the [Releases page](https://github.com/WebDevStudios/wds-blocks/releases).
+1. Download a pre-built copy on the [Releases page](https://github.com/WebDevStudios/wds-blocks/releases).
+2. Extract WDS Blocks into your project's `/plugins` directory
+3. Activate the plugin in the WordPress Dashboard

 ---

 ## Development 🚀

+If you're interested in using WDS Blocks to get started building your own blocks, follow the instructions below:

 ### Requirements 📝